JPG-Consulting/JpgLocale_OLD/README.md

 Currently we've got the following handlers:

+- `Path` - Looks for the locale in the URL path.
+This is done automatically so the application routes stay untouched.
+If no locale is found it will load the default locale so no redirects are needed improving SEO.
+As an example _http://yourdomain.com/en/_ will load the english locale.
 - `Query` Looks for a query parameter `locale=` which will define the locale to use.
 For example _http://yourdomain.com/?locale=en-US_ will load the `en_US` locale.
 - `Subdomain` This one searches in your subdomain.
 For example: _http://en-us.yourdomain.com/_ will load `en_US` locale.